 ABOUT THE AUTHOR

-Ben Wormington is a Talent Acquisition Associate at Lutz Talent with over seven years of relationship management and advisory experience.
+Ben Wormington is a Talent Sourcer at Lutz Talent with over seven years of relationship management and advisory experience.
 He partners with clients in an advisory capacity and selects potential candidates that fit their business environment, as well as the entire organization as it grows in the future.

 AREAS OF FOCUS